Simple relaxation techniques

 tighten up when you start focusing on breathing.
 Release them by

-letting them sink down.
+letting them sink down into the mattress.

-If your attention easily drifts off, a
+If your attention easily drifts off while resting or trying to sleep,

 return to counting, starting at 1.